ix-ai-s1-17/nlp-basics/README.md

 ## Getting started

 1. Read in the data using the starter notebook.
-2. Each line in the file contains an individual request.
+2. Each line in the file contains an individual request (`request_text_edit_aware`).
 Using SpaCy, parse each request *individually*, which is different from parsing the entire file like we did in class.
 You could start by breaking the requests into in a list, and parsing each element of the list.

 ## Initial insights